 It is definitely not for someone who is looking for modern and sleek or someone who needs fancy hotel amenities or travels with a lot of luggage (I managed but just).
 It is the place for someone who appreciates design, history, and authenticity in an accommodation though.

-Where to eat in Chinatown, Bangkok
+Where to stay in Dusit

 Last but not least, I will tell you all about my favorite area to stay in Bangkok.
 Let me be your Bangkok tour guide and show you around Khlong San: This area is the perfect mix for those who want to be close to Khao San Road, if you are on a budget and if you want to get a glimpse of real local life.
 Things to do in Bangkok in 3 days?
 This area is great because you can easily reach the old part of town and some of the most important sights and temples in Bangkok.